Learnosity/learnosity-demos/README.md

     composer install # Reinstall dependencies as specified in the shipped composer.lock

-    composer update # Upgarde dependencies according to constraints in composer.json
+    composer update # Upgrade dependencies according to constraints in composer.json

 Note that the `make`-based instructions in the “Getting Started” section take care of the following for you.